Why Index Funds Beat Actively Managed Funds

 Even the best fund managers in the world cannot consistently beat the S&P 500 for more than five years, and a 10-year winning streak is almost unheard of in the investing world.

 Index funds, especially the best S&P 500 index funds, maintain large numbers of investors and high levels of investor assets.
 They don't have sudden peaks or troughs in popularity or trendiness.
 This is a strength.

 By contrast, many actively managed mutual funds become popular because a fund manager has beaten the market consistently for more than a few years.
 As more and more investors become aware of the positive trend, the mutual fund attracts more assets (investor money).

 This can be negative in two ways.
 First, the fund manager may be forced to buy more shares of larger companies or stocks (this is called style drift).
 Second, the hot streak will end and investors might then leave the fund, creating a liquidity issue—the manager must sell stock holdings to create cash for exiting investors, which slows performance for remaining investors.

 One of the central ideas of investing in all categories of mutual funds is to make investing easier and more accessible to the average or beginning investor.
-However, choosing the best mutual funds can be time consuming, especially if the investor wants to invest only in a group of actively-managed funds.
+But choosing the best mutual funds can be time-consuming.

-Investing in index funds minimizes the time and energy spent on researching funds and managing the portfolio, which frees more time to spend on the priorities in life that the money you've invested is intended to enhance in the first place.
+Investing in index funds minimizes the time and energy spent on researching funds and managing one's portfolio, freeing up time for one's priorities in life, which the money you've invested is intended to finance in the first place.